TRKA234/ecommerce-microservices/readme.md

 # E-commerce Microservices

 This repository contains a collection of microservices designed for an e-commerce platform.
 Each service is built to be independent, scalable, and maintainable, following best practices for microservice architecture.
+This project aims to demonstrate a robust and modern approach to building distributed systems.

 ## Services